-- A registered nurse: Sarah Bott Lee 781-316-3563 - Additional support provided by Arlington's Fire/Safety Department.
+- A team of 3 registered nurses: Sarah Bott Lee, Michele O'Toole, and Kellie Devine 781-316-3563 - Additional support provided by Arlington's Fire/Safety Department.

 The School Nurse recognizes that parents have the primary responsibility for the health care of their children.
 The health room is not designed for the extended care seriously ill or injured children.
 Parents should not expect children to receive care for illness or injuries which occur at home.
 The nurse does not make a medical diagnosis or prescribe treatment.